kkrt-labs/zkvm-benchmarks/README.md

 |RiscZero|✅|
 |SP1|✅|

-The following ZkVM are yet to be adapted: Cairo 252, jolt, nexus, Noir Barretenberg, OpenVM, Pico, ZkM, Valida, Ceno Benchmarks can be done on ARM64 (MacOS) and x86 architectures.
+The following ZkVM are yet to be adapted: Cairo 252, Ceno, Jolt, Nexus, Noir Barretenberg, OpenVM, Pico, Valida, ZKM Benchmarks can be done on ARM64 (MacOS) and x86 architectures.

 ## Prerequisites